Italy Road Trip

 The Route

 A loop from Chyne near Prague through the Austrian Alps into the Italian Dolomites, down to Lake Garda and Verona, deep into Tuscany for Florence and the rolling hills of Val d'Orcia, then back home through the Brenner Pass.
-Seven days of mountains, lakes, Renaissance art, medieval towers, and the best food in Europe.
+Eight days of mountains, lakes, Renaissance art, medieval towers, and the best food in Europe — with three nights in Florence so you can actually slow down.

-Chyne Innsbruck Bolzano Dolomites Lake Garda Verona Florence Tuscany Chyne
+Chyne Innsbruck Bolzano Dolomites Lake Garda Verona Crema Bologna Florence Tuscany Chyne

 01 Day